snakedotdev/grafana-duckdb-datasource/README.md

   - Running on linux failing because adding build tags or `CGO_ENABLED` through `mage` may not be working
   - [Docs here](https://github.com/marcboeker/go-duckdb?tab=readme-ov-file)
     and [a handful of issues](https://github.com/marcboeker/go-duckdb/issues?q=is%3Aissue+undefined%3A+conn+is%3Aopen)
+- We ended up building on Ubuntu (for both ARM and x86 architectures)
+- CI is set up in [`.github/workflows`](./.github/workflows)
+- The `grafana-sql` package and friends are unfortunately considered `experimental`
+  - As a result, the build process necessitated us forking the Grafana build pipeline (their packages are not public)
+  - So we have a custom `npm` repository set up at https://npm.api.benetist.com

 ## Getting started